fbpx

 Founded in 1890, Har Nebo is the city’s oldest privately owned Jewish cemetery.
 Covering 28 acres in the Oxford Circle community of Northeast Philadelphia, it is the resting place of nearly 34,000 people and has few burial spaces remaining.

-The Jewish Genealogical and Archival Society of Greater Philadelphia (JGASGP), in coordination with Har Nebo, has completed a valuable resource for genealogists—a comprehensive database of burials, searchable by surname or location.
+The Jewish Genealogical and Archival Society of Greater Philadelphia (JGASGP), in coordination with Har Nebo, completed a valuable resource for genealogists—a comprehensive database of burials, searchable by surname or location.
+A team of volunteers is working on a Har Jehuda digital project centered around ~26,000 records.

 Get Involved